 While Albany is known for its specialty shops, malls and shopping plazas such as Crossgates and Colonie Center dot the map along the major highways.
 Grocery stores, farmers' markets and gourmet emporiums are abundant.
 Stuyvesant Plaza offers an assortment of mainstream retailers and one-of-a-kind shops and restaurants.
-Outlet shopping in Lee, Mass., is just a short drive away.
+Outlet shopping in Lee, Mass., and Manchester, Vt., is just a short drive away.

 Art, Culture & Recreation

 Museums, galleries and performing arts centers bring a wide range of events to the Capital Region.
 The Times Union Center hosts large concerts and sporting events in the heart of downtown Albany.
 The acclaimed Saratoga Performing Arts Center (SPAC), in addition to national rock concerts, hosts the Lake George Opera, the New York City Ballet, the Philadelphia Orchestra, a national two-day jazz festival and various lifestyle festivals.